-It’s a win win because while you enable your child to feel proud and self confident about their abilities, you also help them fulfil a very important human need to be a contributing member of your community.
+It’s a win-win because while you enable your child to feel proud and confident about their abilities, you also help them fulfil a very important human need to be a contributing member of your community.

 Tip # 4 of 6 tips for well-behaved kids.
 Learn to love the word, ‘No.’

-To say ‘less is often more’ when it comes to parenting probably strikes you as odd.
-How can a parent that does less be in anyway as good as a parent that does more?
-Well, because parenting has become like some crazy treadmill with exhausted parents all over the western world desperately trying to get off but terrified that they will be perceived as less than good parents if they do.
+To say “less is often more” when it comes to parenting probably strikes you as odd.
+How can a parent who does less be in any way as good as a parent who does more?
+Because parenting has turned into a crazy treadmill, with exhausted parents all over the Western world desperately trying to get off but terrified of being perceived as less than good parents if they do.

 This all comes down to expectations.
-We now expect kids to have the world at their feet, starting off with a beautiful nursery for them to arrive in when frankly, they’d be just as happy in a box and wouldn’t know the difference anyway.
+We now expect kids to have the world at their feet, starting off with a beautiful nursery for them to arrive in, when frankly, they’d be just as happy in a box and wouldn’t know the difference anyway.
 What do kids really need?
-The answer to that is simple and the best part is it’s also instinctual.
+The answer to that is simple, and the best part is that it’s also instinctual.

 Tip # 6 of 6 tips for well-behaved kids: Enjoy them.

-You might think it’s strange that I suggest enjoying your kids but the sad part is that more and more often I’m seeing people who aren’t enjoying being parents at all.
-It’s even reflected in the media and it’s a disturbing phenomena which I think is directly linked to the crazy ‘super parent’ attitude referred to above.
+You might think it’s strange that I suggest enjoying your kids, but the sad part is that more and more often I’m seeing people who aren’t enjoying being parents at all.
+It’s even reflected in the media, and it’s a disturbing phenomenon that I think is directly linked to the crazy “super parent” attitude referred to above.

 Kids are supposed to be fun.
-Yes, sure they can be annoying too and you can expect to have odd days that are horrendous.
-Still whilst parenthood is the hardest work you’ll ever do, it should at least be gratifying.
+Yes, sure, they can be annoying too, and you can expect to have odd days that are horrendous.
+Still, while parenthood is the hardest work you’ll ever do, it should at least be gratifying.

-Sometimes, as parents we get so overwhelmed by everyone’s expectations that we fail to notice the little things, the moments of sheer joy that can and should accompany children.
+As parents, we can become so overwhelmed by everyone’s expectations that we miss the little things, the moments of pure joy that can and should accompany children.
 To find those moments, do silly things.
 Find the fun.
 Sing and splash in puddles in the rain.
 Climb trees.
 Make silly faces and hide.
 Be crazy.
 Kids love crazy.

-Sometimes we get so overwhelmed with the day to day that it all becomes too serious and we lose the joy.
+Sometimes we get so caught up in the day-to-day that we lose sight of the important things.
 Anything that avoids that is a good thing.
-My favourite was to lie under a blanket outside on a cool night, look at the stars and cuddle.
-Mine are grown now and I so miss that.
+My favourite was to lie under a blanket outside on a cool night, look at the stars, and cuddle.
+My children are grown now, and I so miss that.